Recent Post: Village Board Focus: Simplifying the Complex

 Group of paper cutout people

-Local government is a platform for strong citizens to collaboratively build a prosperous place.
+Local government is a platform for Strong Citizens to collaboratively build a prosperous place.

 Group of people hugging